Pfizer (NYSE:PFE) Releases FY 2021 Earnings Guidance

-The company also recently announced a quarterly dividend, which will be paid on Monday, December 6th.
-Shareholders of record on Friday, November 5th will be paid a dividend of $0.39 per share.
-This represents a $1.56 dividend on an annualized basis and a yield of 3.21%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, December 6th.
+Stockholders of record on Friday, November 5th will be paid a $0.39 dividend.
 The ex-dividend date is Thursday, November 4th.
-Pfizer’s payout ratio is 70.27%.
+This represents a $1.56 dividend on an annualized basis and a dividend yield of 3.28%.
+Pfizer’s payout ratio is presently 46.43%.

-In other Pfizer news, SVP Jennifer B. Damico sold 1,661 shares of the firm’s stock in a transaction that occurred on Friday, August 13th.
-The shares were sold at an average price of $48.30, for a total transaction of $80,226.30.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-0.05% of the stock is currently owned by company insiders.
+In related news, SVP Jennifer B. Damico sold 1,661 shares of Pfizer stock in a transaction dated Friday, August 13th.
+The stock was sold at an average price of $48.30, for a total transaction of $80,226.30.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+0.05% of the stock is owned by company insiders.

-A hedge fund recently raised its stake in Pfizer stock.
-Morgan Stanley grew its stake in shares of Pfizer Inc. (NYSE:PFE) by 3.4% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 47,894,080 shares of the biopharmaceutical company’s stock after buying an additional 1,582,052 shares during the period.
-Morgan Stanley owned 0.85% of Pfizer worth $1,875,532,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Institutional investors and hedge funds own 64.99% of the company’s stock.
+An institutional investor recently bought a new position in Pfizer stock.
+OLD Mission Capital LLC bought a new position in Pfizer Inc. (NYSE:PFE) during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund bought 7,918 shares of the biopharmaceutical company’s stock, valued at approximately $291,000.
+64.99% of the stock is owned by institutional investors and hedge funds.

 Pfizer Inc is a research-based global biopharmaceutical company.
 It engages in the discovery, development, manufacture, marketing, sales and distribution of biopharmaceutical products worldwide.
 The firm work across developed and emerging markets to advance wellness, prevention, treatments and cures that challenge the most feared diseases.